Breaking In (1989 film): Box office

 The film was not a commercial success.
-After closing out the 27th New York Film Festival in 1989, it opened in 400 theaters at #12 in its opening weekend (10/13–15) with $679,200, but returned less than $2 million in total box office receipts.
+After closing out the 27th New York Film Festival in 1989, it opened in 400 theaters at number 12 in its opening weekend (October 13–15), with $679,200, but returned less than $2 million in total box-office receipts.

 Critical response

 Critically, the film was favorably received.
+On Rotten Tomatoes, the film has a rating of 80% based on 10 reviews.

 Vincent Canby of The New York Times wrote that the film had "a lot of the appeal of a 1949 Oldsmobile convertible that still looks almost new and drives like a dream, if none too fast.
 Speed is not of the essence here...Mr.
 Reynolds has not appeared more fit - nor has he given a more accomplished performance - in a very long time."

-Roger Ebert called the film "a well-written, well-directed picture.
+Roger Ebert of the Chicago Sun-Times called the film "a well-written, well-directed picture.
 Reynolds has a comfortable screen presence and can act…he shows the warmth and quirkiness that made him fun to watch in the first place."

-Decades later, Reynolds biographer Wayne Byrne praised the film as "a quiet, beautiful piece of work, one of the most understated and underrated in the Reynolds catalogue."
+Decades later, Reynolds biographer Wayne Byrne praised the film as "a quiet, beautiful piece of work, one of the most understated and underrated in the Reynolds catalogue".

-On Rotten Tomatoes, the film has a rating of 82% based on reviews from 11 critics.
+Stanley Kauffmann of The New Republic criticized the script, writing that it "begins promisingly and then leads to very little."
+However Kauffman was complimentary of Bill Forsyth's direction and above all Reynolds's performance, writing that "the star is not much different here, but he's himself even more fully, at complete and engaging ease...Aging becomes Reynolds: it underscores his poise, his nonchalance about stardom."